volatiletech/abcweb/README.md

 abcweb dev
 ```

-Navigate your browser to your now running app webserver,
+Navigate your browser to your now running server at http://localhost:4000/,
 modify your `templates/main/home.html` template, and you should see your changes
 automatically load.
 Awesome!